akarn3625/My-Certificates/README.md

 # My-Certificates
-These are all of my certificates to showcase
+These are all of my academic, training certificates to showcase